at.lattice.variables#

 Bases: ABC

-Derived classes must implement the _getfun() and _getfun() methods
+Derived classes must implement the _getfun() and _setfun() methods

 Parameters:

-• name (str) – Name of the Variable
+• name (str) – Name of the Variable.
+If omitted or blank, a unique name is generated.

 • delta (int | float) – Initial variation step